Floral Jamming

-Origin

-The first Floral Jamming was held at Tallensia Floral Art, Hong Kong on July 1, 2011.

-Founder

-Floral Jamming was founded by Lowdi Kwan, a floral designer with certification from the American Institute of Floral Designers in 1996.

-Benefits of Floral Jamming

-Psychological research has shown that the art of floral arrangement can help relieve mood swings, improve cognitive and perceptive functions and enhance social skills.
+Overview

-Bearing this in mind Kwan thought of the concept of Floral Jamming.
+Kwan developed the concept after considering the reported therapeutic effects of horticulture.

-Sessions

-Prior to the session, materials including the necessary tools and accessories would be displayed.
+Prior to a session, materials including the necessary tools and accessories would be displayed.
 To start off a session a floral designer will give a brief introduction on the materials and on how to start a floral arrangement by introducing the fundamental principles of floral arrangement.
-The participants will then select flowers and other floral materials to construct their own floral arrangement.
+The participants then select flowers and other floral materials to construct their own floral arrangement.
 The floral designer will provide assistance and technical support throughout the session.
-It is important to note that the floral designer will only provide guidance/ suggestion upon request as a support and not to change the participants’ individual design.

-Floral Jamming has been organized for functions such as birthday parties, bridal showers, school fairs, corporate team building and charity events.